 With a blockage that is causing breathing problems, immediate aid must be given.
 In many states, 911 services do not respond to calls that regard animals; they may divert the call to animal control, however they are not prepared to help with this type of matter and most people will not be able to find help in this way.

 Therefore, your quick actions will be needed.
 All Shih Tzu owners should know how to perform the canine Heimlich maneuver.
-You will first want to see if you can remove the object, by opening your Shih Tzu's mouth and pulling the tongue forward to see if you can spy it.
-If you cannot and your Tzu is in distress and choking, you will want to hold your dog in your arms, with his back against your chest.
+You will first want to see if you can remove the object, by opening your Shih Tzu's mouth and pulling the tongue forward to see if you can spy anything.
+If you cannot and your dog is in distress and choking, you will want to hold your dog in your arms, with his back against your chest.

-Carefully place one fist against your dog's abdomen (about 1 inch under your Tzu's armpits) and make 4 rapid thrusts inward and upward.
+Carefully place one fist against your dog's abdomen (about 1 inch under your Shih Tzu's armpits) and make 4 rapid thrusts inward and upward.
 ONLY do this if the situation calls for it, since injury can occur by thrusting too forcefully.